Australian Tertiary Admission Rank: New South Wales

 The New South Wales ATAR is calculated by the University Admission Centre (UAC) using student results achieved in the Higher School Certificate (HSC).
 The marks included in the calculation can be accumulated over five years.
 Subjects are scaled such that "the scaled mean in a course is equal to the average academic achievement of the course candidature where, for individual students, the measure of academic achievement is taken as the average scaled mark in all courses completed".

+Prior to 2000, language courses were not influenced by the candidature's achievement in other courses, but scaled separately against achievement in French and German.
+Since the unification of languages scaling into the general pool of courses, scaling has been observed to favour courses taken by candidates from higher socioeconomic backgrounds — for similar levels of proficiency, French courses have enjoyed more favourable scaling compared to Arabic.
+According to Dr Ken Cruickshank from the University of Sydney, "The ATAR creates a hierarchy of languages and replicates SES differences rather than differences in language proficiency".

 The aggregate is a sum of scaled marks in 10 units of eligible courses: